avoid these errors

 - If your CV is more than one page, ensure your page transitions are smooth.
 If you start with a certain position on one page, it should also end there, so avoid continuing it on the second page

 - When you have completed the formatting, you should convert the document into a PDF file.
-Like this, you can be sure that the formatting remains as you want it to be
+Like this, you can be sure that the formatting remains as you want it to be.
+In addition, you can integrate your appendix and save everything as one single PDF file.

 - Do your paragraphs flow?